mozilla/ActiveData/docs/Outreachy Proposal.md

 **What is the first step?**

 >Clone the [master branch of ActiveData](https://github.com/klahnakoski/ActiveData/tree/master), follow the directions and ensure the tests pass.
 The tests take about 9 minutes on my machine.
 Feel free to ask questions if something goes wrong.
+>
 >Once the tests pass.
 Upgrade your local Elasticsearch from 1.7.x to version 5.x.
 Run the tests again to see all the failures.
+>
 > Your mission, if you choose to accept it, is to get those tests to pass with the new version of Elasticsearch.

+**How much database theory must I know?**

+> The skills listed will make the project easier for you, but none are required.
+This is primarily a Python project translating one query language to another.

+**What do you think the main problem will be when upgrading**

+>The biggest problem is to solve is how to get JSON into Elasticsearch despite the conflicting schemas.
+For example, consider these two JSON documents:
+>
+    {"a": 1}
+    {"a": [{"b":1}, {"b":2}]}
+>
+> How can we make them fit into one schema?
+Can we somehow re-write the JSON to a new format so they will fit into ES.
+How do we change the Elasticsearch queries to work with the new format?
+[I have added a test that ensure these schemas can be merged](https://github.com/klahnakoski/ActiveData/blob/dev/tests/test_jx/test_schema_merging.py#L22)

+**What branch do I work off of**

+Work with the `master` branch; it is working and stable.
+The `dev` branch (which you are reading right now) is unstable and has a long way to go before merging back into master.